Amazon Sets Second ‘Prime Day’ Shopping Event for October: Here’s What to Expect

 And almost all of Amazon’s Alexa-enabled devices are expected to go on sale, including Fire TVs, Echo smart speakers and Fire TV Sticks.
 The best Prime deal we saw last year was 80 percent off select Fire TV Smart TVs, with many models starting below $100.

-While the full list of Prime Big Deals Day offers and discounts has yet to be unveiled, a number of products are already seeing markdowns online.
+While the full list of Prime Big Deal Day offers and discounts has yet to be unveiled, a number of products are already seeing markdowns online.
 While we wait for the second Prime Day to roll around, you can see all of Amazon’s daily deals here.
-And bookmark this page for more details and offers from Prime Big Deals Day as the October date approaches.
+And bookmark this page for more details and offers from Prime Big Deal Day as the October date approaches.

 THR Newsletters